Headaches / Migraine Treatment in Fairfax, VA

-However, there are some severe headaches that can be caused by problems in the neck or TMD issues.
+However, some severe headaches can be caused by problems in the neck or TMD issues.
 It is important to see a chiropractor experienced in treating headaches as soon as possible.

-This page will provide information on causes, symptoms and treatment for headaches.
-Call us on 703-373-7113 to book an appointment.
+This page will provide information on causes, symptoms, and treatment for headaches.
+Call us at 703-373-7113 to book an appointment.

 Some symptoms are associated with headaches:

 - Pain in the face

 - Sore eyes